joemaller/vagrant-dev-box/README.md

 You'll probably want to install [Ansible][] too.
 Seriously, it's awesome.

+### Ansible Development version
-* The playbooks currently use features from Ansible 1.4, which is still being actively developed.
-The easiest way I've found to deal with this is to install Ansible from Github using Pip:
+The Ansible provisioning playbooks currently use features from Ansible 1.4, which is still being actively developed.
+The easiest way I've found to deal with this in one shot is to Pip-install Ansible directly from Github:

     pip install git+git://github.com/ansible/ansible.git@devel

+Note that installing directly from Github will break requirements.txt files since the repository information is not stored in the file.

+The other option is to install the release-version of Ansible with Pip to take care of dependencies, then clone Ansible from [github/ansible](https://github.com/ansible/ansible) and then run `source ansible/hacking/env-setup`

 ### Caveats